-- Hold a terminal degree (Master's or doctorate) in a relevant area of healthcare
+- Hold a terminal degree (Master's or doctorate) in a relevant area of healthcare, or

 - Hold a bachelor's degree in a relevant area of study and submit strong grades, scores, or other supportive documents with their application.

 The Admissions Committee considers the undergraduate and/or graduate academic record, statement of purpose, professional experience, letters of recommendation, results of Graduate Record Examinations (where required), and overall motivation of the individual to pursue graduate studies.
 Target average GPA is 3.5 or above (on a 4.0 scale).

 Relevant areas of study or employment include but are not limited to medicine, dentistry, veterinary science, nursing, ancillary therapies, librarianship, biomedical basic science, computer science, information science, business and information technology.
 Those with non-healthcare educational backgrounds are expected to have worked in healthcare for a number of years.
 Preferred skills include demonstrated abilities at leadership and in organizational-level thinking.